 Thankfully in today's internet age, there’s a great deal of really good positivity talks out there that you can listen to for free.
 Have a browse around, make a hot drink, find somewhere quiet, and have a listen to our picks below:

 This talk from Elizabeth Gilbert is simple yet effective.
 Its aim is to help those who struggle with creativity9.
 Therefore, it discusses how people should not look at creativity as a trait but as something else.
 And therefore seeking that elusive creative genius and inspiring you to get into a creative mindset.

 Sometimes it is difficult to explain where inspiration comes from.
 However, Elizabeth Gilbert talks about how to show this in a creative way.
 This way of thinking alone can lead to a wider level of creativity.

-Gilbert is also the author of Eat, Pray, Love.
-This book provides examples of how people view their own creative process.
+Gilbert is also the author of Eat, Pray, Love (Amazon).
+This book provides examples of how people view their own creative processes.
 Some see it as something that they have to catch before it passes them by.
 They view it as something they have to chase and capture.
 If they miss it, then their ideas and creativity were lost.
 It explores a unique and different way of thinking, in turn, it can inspire positivity & people to think creatively.

 We all find ourselves surrounded by negativity at times in our lives2.
 Whether this is in our personal lives or our careers, it is something everyone has to face.
 We can sometimes tend to focus on negativity, but this talk shows how that can lead to dissatisfaction.